denoland/manual/node.md

 # Interoperating with Node.js and npm

-While Deno is pretty powerful itself, many people will want to leverage code and libraries that are built for [Node](https://nodejs.org/), in particular the large set of packages available on the [npm](https://npmjs.com/) registry.
+Though Deno is powerful, many people will want to leverage code and libraries that are built for [Node](https://nodejs.org/), in particular the large set of packages available on the [npm](https://npmjs.com/) registry.

 There are currently two ways to do this:

 - Using [npm specifiers](./node/npm_specifiers.md)
 - Using [CDNs](./node/cdns.md)

-Node specifiers are our recommendation, but they are a new feature and may not work for all npm packages.
-(In particular they are [still in progress](https://github.com/denoland/deno/issues/15960) for tooling like `deno vendor` and `deno check`).
+We recommend npm specifiers, but they are a new feature and may not work for all npm packages.
+(In particular they are
+[still in progress](https://github.com/denoland/deno/issues/15960) for tooling like `deno vendor` and `deno check`).
 If you run into issues, you can always fall back to using a CDN.